Any Given Child Shenandoah Valley

 Picture

 "A vibrant community is alive with the arts.
 Creativity, beauty, and passion are essential features of a thriving society, and the arts ensure those elements are alive.
 The arts are EVERYWHERE around you from the sounds you hear, the colors you see, the food you eat, and the energy you feel.
 We MUST continue to provide our children with the opportunity to find their creative artist identity so that our future home is even more vibrant than ours is today.
-The arts change me, drive me, empower me, and challenge me and I am so thankful I found my identity as a young artist and that I live in a community that believes, supports, and creates art for the youngest members of our community!!" -J.R.
-Snow, Director
+The arts change me, drive me, empower me, and challenge me and I am so thankful I found my identity as a young artist and that I live in a community that believes, supports, and creates art for the youngest members of our community!!"

 Picture